 - Binders such as agar agar, cassie gum (gum Arabic), guar gum, tapioca, gluten, xanthan gum, and carrageenan can block your dog’s intestines and even their esophagus while eating.
 These binders often cause gas and diarrhea.
 High doses have also been linked to gastrointestinal inflammation and colon cancer.

 - Added salt, regular or sea salt-Every living creature needs sodium in their diet, but too much can cause problems such as seizures, diarrhea, and extra water intake.
 A lot of foods have naturally-occurring sodium, so you do not need extra salt added to treats or dog food.
 However, salt is a natural preservative, so this alone would not rule out a dog food or treat for me if I could not find a better selection and this is the only not-so-favorable ingredient.

 My philosophy is that a dog needs a high meat diet with fresh, whole foods and a lot of moisture.
 I typically shoot for about 75% (now I shoot for 90%) meat.
 I personally home cook (now DIY raw) for my dog Dexter, using as many organic ingredients as possible.
 Home cooking for your puppy does not have to be complicated, but you do need to ensure that you are providing a balanced diet over time and supplementing with the appropriate vitamins and minerals.
-For more information on how to start a home cooked diet for your puppy, you can purchase What’s For Dinner, Dexter?
+For more information on how to start a home cooked diet for your puppy, you can purchase my book What’s For Dinner, Dexter?
 Cooking For Your Dog Using Chinese Medicine Theory.

 Are you looking for even more ways to stay up to date with Raising Your Pets Naturally?
 Sign up for the newsletter for more tips and promotions.
 Don’t forget to be social and Like, Follow and Subscribe.
 Comments below are always welcome.